Molecular-Biophysics-Database/mbdb-docs/docs/datamodel/general_params/entities_of_interest/entities_of_interest.md

 **Options**: ('Polymer', 'Chemical', 'Molecular assembly', 'Complex substance of biological origin', 'Complex substance of environmental origin', 'Complex substance of chemical origin', 'Complex substance of industrial production origin')

-## The fields from one of the following:
+## The fields from one of the following objects

 ### Polymer